warfare-plugins/social-warfare/readme.txt

 * Fixed JS error in Admin (`TypeError $ is not defined`)
 * Fixed placement of mobile floating buttons.
 * Fixed breakpoint transition for mobile buttons.
+* Fixed option registration when Pro is temporarily deactivated.
 * Updated cURL method so API requests are faster.
 * Removed references to Open Share Count.